We Taste Test The 9 Best Non-Alcoholic Wines For 2025

 Best For | Affordability

-Price | $27/3-pack
+Price | $18/2-pack

 ABV | 0.0%

-Sugar | 10–11g
+Sugar | 10 – 11g

 The most budget-friendly option on this list, Töst sparkling refreshers still pack tons of flavor.
 The alcohol-free beverage comes in two iterations: The flagship is citrusy and crisply dry, while the rosé has a fruitier, slightly sweeter finish with hints of ginger and elderberry.
-Their beverages come in 750-milliliter bottles along with four-packs of singles, making these tasty, easy-to-drink refreshers a perfect way to dip your toes into the NA wine world at an approachable price point.
+Their beverages come in 750-milliliter bottles along with two-, six-, and twelve-packs of singles, making these tasty, easy-to-drink refreshers a perfect way to dip your toes into the NA wine world at an approachable price point.
 And it’s accessible, sold at stores like Walmart and other local markets and wine shops.

 Also available at: